 To really stay connected and get around with ease, splurge on a private car with your own personal chauffeur.
 After all, it’s the only way to travel, and will make your German adventure a seamless and enjoyable experience.
 Taxis in Germany are also easy to find, and are another good option for comfortable travel.

 Avoid making big plans on Sundays

 It is a well-known fact that many establishments – from supermarkets and shops to pharmacies and clubs – remain closed on Sundays, so be sure to plan around this.
-If you’re looking to hit up some of the city’s many designer stores and boutiques, then aim to do so on a Saturday or during the week to avoid disappointment.
+If you’re looking to hit up some of the country’s many designer stores and boutiques, then aim to do so on a Saturday or during the week to avoid disappointment.

 Germany is a truly spectacular country, offering lively cities, beautiful scenery and much more.
 If you’re planning a luxury winter break, then add this fascinating country to the top of your list – it’s guaranteed not to disappoint.